 I became a teacher 24 years ago in order to better understand child development and to help my own children.
 I worked in Head Start preschool for 22 years as a teacher and site supervisor where I was responsible for maintaining the quality of the educational programs.
 I am a proud team member of the APC staff which I joined in May 2016.
 I have a Bachelor's degree in Child Development and Leadership and a Child Development Program Director Permit granted by the State of California.

 I am the Teacher Aid in Room 2.
 I have been working at Atwater Park Center since 2008.
 I obtained my Baccalaureate Associates Degree in Child Development and have had the opportunity to learn even more with the special trainings offered here at the center.
 I enjoy my time off playing basketball and going to Disneyland.

-I am a floater teacher which helps me learn about all the children in the center.
+I am the Lead Teacher in Room 3.
 I first came to APC in 2007.
 After graduating from High School, I attended the Central University of Ecuador where I majored in Psychology.
 After arriving to the United States, I enrolled in Glendale Community College where I obtained my Associate in Science Degree and my certificate in Child Development.
 I finished my program with academic honors for outstanding achievement.

 Before working at APC, I worked as a baby sitter for five years.
 Then I became very involved in my children's education and I became the chair person of the Atwater Head Start Program as well as the secretary of the Policy Committee of the PACE Head Start.
 These positions helped me learn about the policies and procedures of the pre-school.
 I then worked as a teacher's assistant for a year and 11 years as a pre-school teacher in a Head Start program.
 Their trainings enhanced my knowledge in many aspects including child development and children with special needs.